ederson-torresini/openstack-ifsc/README.md

     - Primary: PV LVM, all disk space.
 	  - VG `openstack-ssd`, which will be used for VMs' root disk.

-Network and remote access: as the machines will stay out of physical access, the SSH server was installed with the operating system - DNs server was also installed in `openstack0` to make things easier in the beginning.
+Network and remote access: as the machines will stay out of physical access, the SSH server was installed with the operating system - DNS server was also installed in `openstack0`, in the beginning, to make things easier in the beginning.
 Some files were manually created to do so.

 Initial files:
 - `roteador`, `/etc/hostname`: